bgonzalezbustamante/academic-kickstart/Netlify/content/authors/earaya/_index.md

   url: "https://www.uv.cl/"

 # Short bio (displayed in user profile at end of posts)
-bio: Lecturer at the Universidad de Valparaíso, Chile.
+bio: Lecturer at the Universidad de Valparaíso, Chile (R.I.P.).

 interests:
 ## -